 Menopause and VTE

-Hormone replacement treatment can lead to thrombosis or pulmonary embolism
+Hormone replacement treatment that many women take can lead to a thrombosis or pulmonary embolism

 Many women are given hormone replacement treatment to cope with some unpleasant symptoms associated with menopause.
 This type of drugs contain estrogens and progesterone, equaling the risk of developing VTE during hormone replacement treatment similar to the that of taking combined hormonal contraceptives.